 Becoming a School Psychologist

-How to Select the Best Training Program for You
+How to Select the Best Graduate Program for You

-Selecting an appropriate training program will be one of the most important decisions you will make in joining the profession of school psychology.
-There are approximately 200 school psychology training programs across the United States.
+Selecting an appropriate graduate preparation program will be one of the most important decisions you will make in joining the profession of school psychology.
+There are approximately 240 universities offering school psychology graduate programs across the United States.
 These programs reflect considerable diversity in where they are located in the university (e.g., Department of Psychology, Department of Education), what they prepare you to do as a school psychologist (e.g., work as a practitioner, college/university professor, researcher), and how they prepare you to do it.

 Before you start looking at different university programs, consider the following:

-- To become a school psychologist, you will need to complete a graduate school program that awards a degree (Master's, Specialist, and/or Doctorate) specifically in school psychology.
+- To become a school psychologist, you will need to complete a graduate school program that awards a degree (specialist-level and/or doctorate) specifically in school psychology.

-- To enroll in graduate studies, you will need to have your Bachelor's degree and any undergraduate prerequisites required by the programs(s) of your choice.
+- To enroll in graduate studies, you will need to have your bachelor's degree and any undergraduate prerequisites required by the program(s) of your choice.

-- Most school psychology training programs include academic courses, supervised fieldwork and an internship to prepare you in both professional knowledge and skills.
+- Most school psychology graduate programs include academic courses, supervised fieldwork and an internship to prepare you in both professional knowledge and skills.